curl/curl/docs/libcurl/opts/CURLOPT_USERNAME.md

 # DESCRIPTION

-Pass a char pointer as parameter, which should be pointing to the null-terminated user name to use for the transfer.
+Pass a char pointer as parameter, which should be pointing to the null-terminated username to use for the transfer.

-CURLOPT_USERNAME(3) sets the user name to be used in protocol authentication.
+CURLOPT_USERNAME(3) sets the username to be used in protocol authentication.
 You should not use this option together with the (older) CURLOPT_USERPWD(3) option.